Connor Hawke: Return to action

 When Oliver returned from the dead, Connor left the ashram and tracked him down.
 After Connor manages to save his father from warlock Stanley Dover, Connor and Oliver move in together in Star City.
 The two live with Mia Dearden, a runaway that Oliver has taken in and trained as his new sidekick Speedy.
 Since returning to the superhero life, Connor has been wounded seriously twice, once by the villain Onomatopoeia and once by Constantine Drakon, but he continues in his hero role.
 He is the voice of reason for Oliver, and the two have since formed a real father-son relationship.
 During his recovery from Onomatopoeia's attack, Oliver Queen and his former sidekick Roy Harper went on a trip across the country recovering old possessions.
 One of them was an old photograph which revealed that Oliver had been present at Connor's birth, but later ran from the responsibility of being a father.
 Oliver kept this fact from his son.
 However, Connor already learned the truth years ago from his mother, and has already forgiven him without Oliver's knowledge.

 "One Year Later"

 During the 2006 "One Year Later" storyline, Connor is revealed to be on an island with Mia Dearden and Oliver Queen as Oliver trains for his return to Star City.

 In November 2006, Connor starred in his own six issue miniseries, entitled Connor Hawke: Dragon's Blood.
 It was written by Chuck Dixon with art by Derec Donovan.
 Dixon stated, "A big surprise leads to major changes in Connor's life, particularly as it relates to his father."

 In Tony Bedard's Black Canary miniseries, Connor is shot by League of Assassins agents and infected with a neurotoxin, leaving him in a vegetative state.
-He recovers, but is rendered amnesiac and unable to wield a bow.
-Furthermore, he is spliced with Plastic Man's DNA, giving him an advanced healing factor.
+However, after Oliver and Dinah return home from getting married, the nurses tending to Connor are found dead, with Connor missing.
+This quest leads him to Doctor Sivana, who has utilized a neural patch to turn Connor into a mindless drone.
+Connor is rescued by Oliver and finally awakens from his comatose state.

+After his coma, however, Connor starts exhibiting several unusual traits.
+Physically healthy, he's now amnesiac and oblivious to everything happened to him before waking up (even his life as a superhero) and he feels no pain at all and exhibits a strong healing factor, forcing Dinah to ask for outside help.
+A brief examination of his physical make-up, made by Batman and Doctor Mid-Nite, reveals that he was enhanced with Plastic Man's DNA, along with several other alterations fully accounting for his new healing factor and high pain threshold.
+His memories however come back only in a fragmentary, confused way, with none of the emotional attachments previously experienced, and he has lost his archery skills.